Area Rugs -How To Add Warmth, Beauty To Your Floors

 Of course you should, say Charles Snider and Dawn Rezai, two local rug vendors.

+A hardwood floor installation is a great addition to any room or home.
+A well placed rug is a good way to add a bit of extra style to a room with hardwood flooring.
 Rugs can accent what you already have or serve as a focal point, they say.
-Regardless of how you use them, area rugs bring warmth and a bit of respite from the noise that accompanies hardwood floors.
+Regardless of how you use them, area rugs bring warmth and a bit of respite from the noise that accompanies your hardwood floor installation.

 Generally speaking, the most popular types of rugs available are Oriental, wool and synthetic.
 All have their place and come in countless varieties.